shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 ![Application Architecture Diagram](path/to/application-architecture-diagram.png)

-*Explanation of how the different components interact within the app can be provided here.*
+*Explanation of how the different components interact within the app included here.*

 ---